-Finance ministers of the EU rate jurisdictions for tax transparency, governance, real economic activity and corporate tax rate.
+Finance ministers of the European Union rate jurisdictions for tax transparency, governance, real economic activity and corporate tax rate.
 Countries that do not adequately cooperate with the finance ministers are put on a "grey list" or a "blacklist".
-Bermuda and the Marshall Islands were removed from the blacklist in May and October 2019, respectively.
-Subsequently, in February 2020, Bermuda and the Marshall Islands were "white-listed" by the EU and the Marshall Islands continues to remain on such list.
-On February 24, 2022, Bermuda was put on the "grey list" and it is expected to be moved back to the "white list" in October 2022 subject to review by the EU Council.
-While being on the "grey list", it is expected that Bermuda will not suffer any direct penalties or sanctions from the EU states.
+As of December 31, 2022, Bermuda and the Marshall Islands remained "white-listed" by the European Union.
+However, on February 14, 2023 the European Union moved the Marshall Islands back to the "blacklist".
+Although we understand that the Marshall Islands is committed to full cooperation with the European Union and expects to be moved back to the "white list" in October 2023, subject to review by the European Union Council, there is no assurance that such a reclassification will occur.
+If the Marshall Islands is not removed from the blacklist and sanctions or other financial, tax or regulatory measures were applied by European Union member states to countries on the list or further economic substance requirements were imposed by the Marshall Islands, our business could be harmed.

-EU member states have agreed upon a set of measures, which they can choose to apply against the listed countries, including increased monitoring and audits, withholding taxes, special documentation requirements and anti-abuse provisions.
+European Union member states have agreed upon a set of measures, which they can choose to apply against blacklisted countries, including increased monitoring and audits, withholding taxes, special documentation requirements and anti-abuse provisions.
 The European Commission has stated it will continue to support member states' efforts to develop a more coordinated approach to sanctions for the listed countries.
-EU legislation prohibits EU funds from being channeled or transited through entities in countries on the blacklist.
-Jurisdictions in which we operate could be put on the blacklist in the future.
+European Union legislation prohibits European Union funds from being channeled or transited through entities in countries on the blacklist.
+Other jurisdictions in which we operate could be put on the blacklist in the future.

 We are a Marshall Islands corporation with our headquarters in Bermuda.
 A majority of our subsidiaries are Marshall Islands entities and certain our subsidiaries are either organized or registered in Bermuda.
 These jurisdictions have enacted economic substance laws and regulations with which we may be obligated to comply.
-The Marshall Islands have also adopted similar economic substance requirements.
 We believe that we and our subsidiaries are compliant with the Bermuda and the Marshall Islands economic substance requirements.
 However, if there were a change in the requirements or interpretation thereof, or if there were an unexpected change to our operations, any such change could result in noncompliance with the economic substance legislation and related fines or other penalties, increased monitoring and audits, and dissolution of the non-compliant entity, which could have an adverse effect on our business, financial condition or operating results.